 If you want to train your dog at home, you will need to purchase some tools.
 The Dog Central mentions that you will need these basic supplies whether you train your pup yourself or use a trainer.
 Below is a list of some things that are required to train your pup.

-- Harness – According to many dog trainers, a harness is an excellent alternative to a collar, especially for small pups.
+- Harness – According to many dog trainers, a harness (paid link) is an excellent alternative to a collar, especially for small pups.
 This product usually costs between $10 and $50.

 Cost of Professional Dog Training

 When we talk about the cost to train a dog, we must consider the different types of professional dog trainings.
 Rover explains that there are three main classes of professional dog training.
 A detailed description of each one of them (with cost details) is given below.